pepellou/pepellou/README.md

 ### Prototypes on a very early stage

  - [Spanish is Hard, book](https://github.com/pepellou/SpanishIsHard): book to help Spanish learners overcome the common obstacles
+ - [far2near](https://github.com/pepellou/far2near): Connecting the world a tiny bit more
  - [convertit](https://github.com/pepellou/convertit): API to convert all kinds of things easily
- - [far2near](https://github.com/pepellou/far2near): Connecting the world a tiny bit more
- - [lichess-widget-for-streamers](https://github.com/pepellou/lichess-widget-for-streamers): A browser widget to let streamers share some cool stuff when playing on lichess

 ### On-going maintained projects and repos